aakanksha19/context25/README.md

 	"findings": [
 		"FIG 6",
 		"TAB 2"
+	],
+	"necessary_pages": [
+      "1131d5a1-3424-495a-9edd-07382b262e3b.png",
+      "d933fea8-bc38-4c89-8ce0-f7c213f0e156.png",
+      "35869bc2-f9e5-4fea-9b4d-f8a4a05bf0a5.png"
     ]
 }
 ```

-Each claim corresponds to a paper via the `citekey` field.
-The PDFs for the papers are available in the following gated HuggingFace repository: `{TODO}`.
+Each claim corresponds to a set of 3 pages (specifically their images) via the `necessary_pages` field.
+The PDF page images for the papers are available in the following gated HuggingFace repository: [https://huggingface.co/datasets/aakanksha19/context25_pdf_images](https://huggingface.co/datasets/aakanksha19/context25_pdf_images).

-Scoring will be done using NDCG at 5 and 10.
+Scoring will be done using NDCG at 3 and 5.
 More details in `eval1.py` in `eval/`.

-`{TODO: verify we are covering the possible variations}`
 > [!NOTE] Fig/table label format
-> Since the starting point for the models is a PDF, rather than a set of known Figure/Table labels, for a claim, models need to extract figures/tables from the PDFs and then rank them.
-These extracted figure/table labels must conform to a specific format to allow our evaluation scripts to appropriately score predictions:
+> Since the starting point for the models is a set of PDF pages, rather than a set of known Figure/Table labels, for a claim, models need to produce figure/table labels from the pages and rank them.
+These generated figure/table labels must conform to a specific format to allow our evaluation scripts to appropriately score predictions:
 > - **Figure** labels should be of the form `FIG {optionaldesignation}{fignum}{optionalsublabel}`, e.g., `FIG 1A`, or `FIG S3D` (for a supplemental figure), or `FIG 6`
 > - **Table** labels should be of the form `TAB {optionaldesignation}{tabnum}{obtionalsublabel}`, e.g., `TAB 1`, or `TAB 3A`